Berymuch/Streamer.Bot/Chat Commands List.md

 !flip[message] | Flips the message.
 !unflip [message] | Unflips the message :o.
 !angryflip [message] | ANGRILY FLIPS THE MESSAGE >:c!
+!fold [name] | Folds the targetted name with a random outcome and amount of folds.
+Be careful...

 ***